Abashevo culture

-The Abashevo culture (Абашевская культура) is an early Bronze Age, ca. 2300–1850 BC, archaeological culture found in the valleys of the Volga and Kama River north of the Samara bend and into the southern Ural Mountains.
+The Abashevo culture (Абашевская культура) is a late Middle Bronze Age archaeological culture, ca. 2200–1850 BC, found in the valleys of the middle Volga and Kama River north of the Samara bend and into the southern Ural Mountains.
 It receives its name from the village of Abashevo in Chuvashia.

-Tracing its origins in the Fatyanovo–Balanovo culture, an eastern offshoot of the Corded Ware culture of Central Europe, the Abashevo culture is notable for its metallurgical activity and use of the chariot in its end phase.
+Tracing its origins in the Fatyanovo–Balanovo culture, an eastern offshoot of the Corded Ware culture of Central Europe, the Abashevo culture is notable for its metallurgical activity and evidence for the use of chariots in its end phase.
 It eventually came to absorb the Volosovo culture.
 The Abashevo culture is often viewed as pre-Indo-Iranian-speaking or Proto-Indo-Iranian-speaking.
-It played a major role in the development of the Sintashta culture and the Srubnaya culture.
+It played a major role in the development of the Sintashta culture and Srubnaya culture.

 Origins

 The Abashevo culture is believed to have formed on the northern Don in the early 3rd millennium BC.
 It occupied part of the area of the earlier Fatyanovo–Balanovo culture, the eastern variant of the earlier Corded Ware culture.

-Influences from further west played a decisive role in the formation of the Abashevo culture.
-It belongs to a circle of Central European cultures deriving from the Corded Ware culture.
-The peoples of this environment would eventually develop into Balts, Celts, Italic peoples, Germanic peoples and Slavs.
-It is from Central Europe that the Abashevo peoples ultimately originated.

 Influences from the Yamnaya culture and Catacomb culture on the Abashevo culture are detected.
 The pre-eminent expert on the Abashevo culture, Anatoly Pryakhin, concluded that it originated from contacts between Fatyanovo–Balanovo, Catacomb and Poltavka peoples in the southern forest-steppe.
 The influence of the Yamnaya culture persisted until approximately 1700 BC with the emergence of new technologies, traditions, and customs.

 The Abashevo culture represents an extension of steppe culture into the forest zone.

 Distribution

 The Abashevo culture flourished in the forest steppe areas of the middle Volga and upper Don.
 The sites were represented largely by kurgan cemeteries and some areas with evidence of copper smelting.
 A few settlements extended in the northern steppes of the middle Volga.

 The Abashevo culture appears to have absorbed parts of the Volosovo culture.
-Contacts with the Volosovo culture appears to have facilitated the spread pastoralism and metallurgy into northern forest cultures.
+Contacts with the Volosovo culture appears to have facilitated the spread of pastoralism and metallurgy into northern forest cultures.

 The easternmost sites of the Abashevo culture are located along the southern Urals.
 Those sites are associated with the origins of the Sintashta culture.
 The Abashevo culture is divided into a Don-Volga variant, a middle Volga variant and a southern Ural variant.
 On the northern Don, the Abashevo culture replaced the Catacomb culture.
 Along the middle Volga, it co-existed with the Poltavka culture.

 Elena E. Kuzmina suggests that the Seima-Turbino phenomenon emerged as a result of interaction between the Abashevo culture, the Catacomb culture and the early Andronovo culture.